SuketuPatni/investigating_kickstart_with_pyO3/README.md

 ## Running the file

 `python input.py`<br/>
-After this give the required inputs.
+After this, give the required inputs.

 ## Deactivating the venv
 `deactivate`<br/>